zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-We define the [requires clause][20] exactly like they are defined in the
+We define the [requires clause][20] exactly like in the
 [proposal][2].
-The member initialization is nearly the same like for our
+The member initialization is nearly the same as for our
 function objects.
-The only difference is that we handle already with the right
+The only difference is that we already handle the right
-type so we do not need any thing *special* like `std::addressof` or *`cv`*.
-The last
-thing missing is the precondition.
-Because [`contracts`](https://wg21.link/p0542)
-didn't make it in the standard yet we will simply use an assert for that:
-`assert(f != nullptr)`.[^7]
+type, so we do not need anything *special* like `std::addressof` or *`cv`*.
+The last thing we need to add is the precondition.
+Because [`contracts`](https://wg21.link/p0542) didn't make it in the standard yet, we will use an assert for that: `assert(f != nullptr)`.[^7]

-And that's it now we should be apply to handle function pointers:
+And that's it.
+Now we can handle function pointers:

 ```cpp
 bool free_function1([[maybe_unused]] char) { return false; }